helsouri/MLFQ_XV6_Shceduler/README.md

 I must say that this is not perfect but it works very well <br>
 Missing the option of checking back from Q1 always will add more print commands to debugg<br>
-use : $host.UI.RawUI.WindowTitle = "New Title" to chnage power shell title
+use : $host.UI.RawUI.WindowTitle = "New Title" to chnage power shell title <br>
+edited proc.c to include a few more print commands <br>